JS3322/project_worket/README.md

 - [ ] API server connects to the scraping computation server with the gRPC protocol
 - [ ] make env file
 - [x] K8s setting image
+- [ ] configuration of horizontally scalable system using path like dynamic router in server component
+- [ ] use blockchain lib web3 & metamask

 ---
 ### Import Library